 The Company determines the appropriate designation of investments at the time of purchase and reevaluates such designation as of each balance sheet date.
 All of the Company's investments are designated as available-for-sale debt securities.
-As of June 30, 2017 and September 30, 2016, the Company's short-term investments have maturity dates of less than one year
+As of December 31, 2017 and September 30, 2017, the Company's short-term investments have maturity dates of less than one year from the balance sheet date and the Company's long-term investments have maturity dates of greater than one year from the balance sheet date.

 Available-for-sale marketable securities are carried at fair value as determined by quoted market prices for identical or similar assets, with unrealized gains and losses, net of taxes, and reported as a separate component of stockholders' equity.
 Management reviews the fair value of the portfolio at least monthly, and evaluates individual securities with fair value below amortized cost at the balance sheet date.
 For debt securities, in order to determine whether impairment is other-than-temporary, management must conclude whether the Company intends to sell the impaired security and whether it is more likely than not that the Company will be required to sell the security before recovering its amortized cost basis.
 If management intends to sell an impaired debt security or it is more likely than not that the Company will be required to sell the security prior to recovering its amortized cost basis, an other-than-temporary impairment is deemed to have occurred.
 The amount of an other-than-temporary impairment on debt securities related to a credit loss, or securities that management intends to sell before recovery, is recognized in earnings.
 The amount of an other-than-temporary impairment on debt securities related to other factors is recorded consistent with changes in the fair value of all other available-for-sale securities as a component of stockholders' equity in other comprehensive income.
-No other-than-temporary impairment charges were recognized in the three and nine months ended June 30, 2017 and 2016.
+No other-than-temporary impairment charges were recognized in the three months ended December 31, 2017 and 2016.